-November 6, 2017
+November 5, 2018

-We are pleased to present the Federal Prison Industries, Inc.'s (FPI) Fiscal Year 2017 Annual Management Report to the Congress of the United States.
-This report includes the FPI's financial statements, Management's Discussion and Analysis, Office of the Inspector General Commentary and Summary, and the Independent Auditors' reports on the Corporation's financial statements, internal controls over financial reporting and compliance, and other matters.
+We are pleased to present the Federal Prison Industries, Inc.'s (FPI) Fiscal Year 2018 Annual Management Report to the Congress of the United States.
+This report includes the FPI's financial statements, Management's Discussion and Analysis, Office of the Inspector General's Commentary and Summary, and the Independent Auditors' reports on the Corporation's financial statements, internal controls over financial reporting and compliance, and other matters.
 FPI's financial statements received an unmodified audit opinion, and no significant deficiencies or material weaknesses were reported by the Independent Auditors.

-FPI was established by statute and Executive Order 6917 in 1934, signed by President Roosevelt to provide opportunities educational and work-related experiences to federal offenders.
-Although a great deal of time has passed and technology is changing rapidly, FPI's mission throughout these years remains the same - to protect society and reduce crime by preparing inmates for successful reentry through job training.
-FPI continues to place emphasis on reaching as many inmates as possible by focusing on employment of inmates within two years of release.
-As one of the Bureau of Prisons'(BOP's) most important inmate anti-recidivism programs, FPI employed almost 17,000 inmates over the course of FY 2017, employing 10,599 federal inmates in FPI factories at fiscal year-end.
+FPI was established by statute and Executive Order 6917 in 1934, signed by President Roosevelt to provide educational opportunities and work-related experiences to federal offenders.
+Although a great deal of time has passed and technology is changing rapidly, FPI's mission throughout these years remains the same - to protect society and reduce crime by providing inmates with job training and practical work skills for reentry success.
+FPI continues to place emphasis on reaching as many inmates as possible by focusing on employment of inmates within three years of release.
+As one of the Bureau of Prisons'(BOP's) most important inmate anti-recidivism programs, FPI employed over 17,000 inmates throughout FY 2018.
+In recent years, emphasis has been placed on assisting FPI inmates in completing nationally recognized certificate programs, including DOL apprenticeships.